pploner/foundation_model_testing/README.md

 ## Description

 At its current state, this repository is loading data from the COLLIDE-2V dataset as saved on EOS, saving it in a vectorized form usable for training, and using it to train a toy tinyMLP classifier.
 The config allows for many setting with respect to selected features and processes from the dataset, and can be readily used to train different types of classifiers.
-Preprocessing is (apart from a basic (x-mean)/std normalization) not yet implemented and will be investigated as a next step.
+Preprocessing is also implemented and can be specified by feature type in the respective config file.
+Various feature transforms and normalization methods are possible.

 The repository follows the lightning-hydra framework that is accessible here: <a href="https://github.com/ashleve/lightning-hydra-template"> .
 For more details on the structure of the code please consult the readme there.